Risk management: Critical illness insurance

-My father had always been responsible with his financial planning, he was a Chartered Accountant by profession and he was very conservative with his financial affairs.
+My father had always been responsible for his financial planning, he was a Chartered Accountant by profession and he was very conservative with his financial affairs.
 What happened in the months that followed were: he had to sell his tax practice, live off of savings until he could start collecting from his disability insurance policy, put his affairs in order and go through numerous cancer treatments in both Canada and the United States, to try to prolong his life.

 My father had purchased more than adequate life and disability insurance.
 If he had lived to age 65 he would have received over $900,000 in after-tax disability benefits.
 His disability insurance provided a hefty monthly income, what his disability and life insurance policies did not provide was a lump sum that was desperately needed for the expensive cancer therapies he received in Virginia.
-A huge financial burden would have been lifted off my parents back if someone had introduced the concept of the critical illness insurance to my father and explained its importance as a part of risk management during the financial planning process, when he was well.
+A huge financial burden would have been lifted off my parents back if someone had introduced the concept of the critical illness insurance to my father and explained its importance as a part of risk management during the financial planning process when he was well.

 The personal story that I just related is not a unique one.
 It is a sad fact that many of us know or will know someone who has or will suffer from a critical illness.
 Despite medical advances, critical illness is still all too common.
 Being diagnosed with a critical illness doesn’t only spell emotional and physical turmoil.
 It can also mean financial disaster for all those involved.
 If you are unable to work due to a critical illness, or if you have to give up work to look after a parent, spouse or child with a serious medical condition, you could quickly find yourself struggling to meet your financial obligations such as the mortgage and other regular bills.
 All this at a time when you may be having to find additional money to pay for medical treatment.

 The first critical illness insurance was introduced by Dr. Marius Barnard.
-Dr. Bernard, was the brother of Christian Barnard the first doctor in the world to perform a successful heart transplant surgery.
+Dr. Bernard was the brother of Christian Barnard the first doctor in the world to perform a successful heart transplant surgery.

 One of the most important things to be aware of when choosing a critical illness policy is the list of illnesses and conditions covered by the policy, as this varies from one insurance provider to another.
-The illnesses covered vary from policy to policy, but they usually include six core conditions: cancer, heart attack/coronary bypass surgery, kidney failure, major organ transplant, multiple sclerosis and stroke.
+The illnesses covered vary from policy to policy, but they usually include six core conditions: cancer, heart attack/coronary bypass surgery, kidney failure, major organ transplant, multiple sclerosis, and stroke.
 The total number of conditions now covered exceeds some 30 different conditions.

 Is having Critical Illness insurance coverage worth the cost?
 Or is it better to self-insure yourself if you become critically ill?